garricn/Twix/README.md

 # Twix
 Swift command line tool for replacing the first 5 lines of a Swift file with one comment line, i.e., `//`.
+Lovingly made with [marathon](https://github.com/JohnSundell/Marathon).

 Turn this: